humberto-ortiz/megaprobe-lab/content/Miguel.md

 - Of three assigned papers I only read one.
 Will read the other two on the weekend
 - Still don't know what project to join or do.
-- Also currently searching for a paper
+- Also currently searching for a paper.
-- weekly update over.
+- Weekly update over.

 ### Week 3 :